 The Global Competence Workshop Series consists of 6 modules and the workshops are held once a month.
 The aim of the series is to equip the 21st century educators with the skills to infuse global aspects in their instruction and to incorporate global topics and perspectives in schools across Indiana.

 In-Service Teachers Workshops

 The Center for P-16 Research and Collaboration has partnered with Indiana University Title Vi Area Studies Centers on the professional development opportunity for middle and high school social studies teachers.
 In this workshop, subject-matter specialists from IU Bloomington’s Title VI Area Studies Centers will present content related to the theme of Urban Growth: Examining the Trajectories and Circumstances of Urban Expansion.

 Global Literacy Invitation Project

-Global Literacy Invitation Project will introduce in-service teacher participants to quality children’s literature that supports global learning and connections.
-Teacher participants will be introduced to the Global Literacy Invitation teaching strategy and will examine ways in which their students can participate in an open-ended investigation that extends the theme of the book into other areas and subjects, including technology, science, math, music, and art.
+Global Literacy Invitation Project introduces in-service teacher participants to quality children’s literature that supports global learning and connections.
+Teacher participants are introduced to the Global Literacy Invitation teaching strategy and examine ways in which their students can participate in an open-ended investigation that extends the theme of the book into other areas and subjects, including technology, science, math, music, and art.